neilenns/mobiflight-docs/README.md

 ## Style guidelines

+## General conventions

+- Filenames are in lowercase, spaces are replaced with hyphens (-).
+- All Markdown files must pass markdownlint.
+- Unordered lists use hyphens (-).
+- Unordered lists have a period at the end of each sentence.
+- Use GitHub alerts instead of Hextra callout shortcodes.
+- Reference board and device images using cards (see the `boards/` and `devices/` pages for examples).
+- Reference UI elements that users should click or interact with in **bold**.

 ### Screenshots

+- Must be `.png`.
-- Must be 800px wide
+- Must be 800px wide.
-- Must be placed in the `assets/screenshots` folder
+- Must be placed in the `assets/screenshots` folder.
-- Must be referenced using the `{{% screenshot %}}` shortcode
+- Must be referenced using the `{{% screenshot %}}` shortcode.

 ### Board and device images

+- Must be `.png`.
-- Must be 800x600
+- Must be 800x600.
-- Must be placed in the `assets/card-images` folder
+- Must be placed in the `assets/card-images` folder.
-- Must be referenced using the `{{% card %}}` shortcode
+- Must be referenced using the `{{% card %}}` shortcode.

 ## Pinout diagrams

-- Must be `.svg`
+- Must be `.svg`.
-- Must be processed using [svgomg](https://svgomg.net/) with the default options plus `Prefer viewBox to width/height` enabled
+- Must be processed using [svgomg](https://svgomg.net/) with the default options plus `Prefer viewBox to width/height` enabled.
-- Must be placed in the page bundle for the associated board and named `pinout.svg`
+- Must be placed in the page bundle for the associated board and named `pinout.svg`.
-- Must be referenced using the `{{% pinout %}}` shortcode -
+- Must be referenced using the `{{% pinout %}}` shortcode.